pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 The maximum drive and turn speed of your robot depend on your design.
 You can drive faster with big wheels than with small wheels.
-After all, you can turn faster with a smaller wheel base than with a wide wheel base.
+After all, you can turn faster with a smaller wheelbase than with a wide wheelbase.

 SPIKE motors can turn up to about 1000 degrees per second when there isn't much load.
 With 56 mm wheels, the maximum speed is therefore about 1000 / 360 × 2 ×